Crypto wallet types: What's the difference?

 With StormGain's wallets, you can sleep easy knowing your money will always be available at any time of the day or night.
 Furthermore, you can manage your wallet on any device you like for ultimate convenience on-the-go.
 Another noteworthy addition is StormGain's super-fast registration procedure, which allows you to purchase, store and trade cryptocurrency in just 5 seconds.
 As you can see on the image below, the amount of information required to set up an account is minimal:

-While there truly is a world of possibilities when it comes to choosing a wallet for your crypto portfolio, there aren’t many solutions that can offer everything StormGain can.
+While there truly is a world of possibilities when it comes to choosing a wallet for your crypto portfolio, there aren't many solutions that can offer everything StormGain can.
 With the perfect balance between security, convenience and functionality, StormGain is head and shoulders above its closest competitors.
 Create an account today to start making a guaranteed return of at least 15% per year.
-It really couldn’t be easier and – with the current market volatility – there truly has never been more opportunities to make a profit.
+It really couldn't be easier and — with the current market volatility — there really never have been more opportunities to make a profit.

 Welcome to StormGain — crypto trading platform!